 There are other conditions that must be fulfilled to receive maternity leave:

-Fathers are also entitled to paternity leave, with eligible fathers receiving two weeks of government-paid paternity leave.
+Fathers are also entitled to paternity leave, with eligible fathers receiving four weeks of government-paid paternity leave.
 This leave must be taken within 16 weeks of the child’s birth.
+Employment protections during paternity and adoption leave will be extended to fathers and adoptive parents, similar to protections currently afforded to maternity leave.

 Retirement and re-employment age